Russell Williams (criminal): Court proceedings and trial

 Some of the photos presented on the first day of his trial were published in several newspapers.
 As some newspapers explained, although troubling, the photos were published because they capture the essence of the crimes of Williams and show the true nature of his crimes.
 Among the news media that published some of the released photographs were The Montreal Gazette and The Toronto Star.

 Ontario Superior Court Justice Robert F. Scott sentenced Williams on October 22, 2010, to two concurrent terms of life imprisonment, with no consideration of parole for 25 years.

 After his conviction the Governor General of Canada, David Johnston, revoked Williams' commission and expelled him from the armed forces.
-Williams was stripped of the rank of Colonel in the Royal Canadian Air Force as well as his military decorations: the South-West Asia Service Medal with Afghanistan clasp and the Canadian Forces' Decoration (CD) with one clasp.
+Williams was stripped of his rank of Colonel in the Royal Canadian Air Force as well as his military decorations: the South-West Asia Service Medal with Afghanistan clasp and the Canadian Forces' Decoration (CD) with one clasp.
 He was allowed to keep his military pension equal to $60,000 CAD per year as terminating it would require an act of parliament.

 After being returned to the Forces, his uniform was burned, his medals were cut into pieces, and his commission scroll (the instrument of his commission) was shredded, actions similar to the components of a military degradation.
 His vehicle, a Nissan Pathfinder, was similarly crushed and scrapped.

 Williams was initially incarcerated at Kingston Penitentiary, in the prison's segregation unit.
 After the prison began the process of closing, he was moved to the Port-Cartier Institution, a maximum-security prison in Port-Cartier, Quebec.

 On May 10, 2012, the Canadian Forces announced that it had made a "terrible mistake" by publishing a booklet with a photograph containing Williams in the background and ordered 4,000 copies of the book destroyed.
 The photograph was incidental to the subject matter of the book, but the image was felt to be offensive.